mlflow.models

 • dataset_path – (Optional) The path where the data is stored.
 Must not contain double quotes ().
 If specified, the path is logged to the mlflow.datasets tag for lineage tracking purposes.

-• feature_names – (Optional) If the data argument is a feature data numpy array or list, feature_names is a list of the feature names for each feature.
-If None, then the feature_names are generated using the format feature_{feature_index}.
+• feature_names – (Optional) A list.
+If the data argument is a numpy array or list, feature_names is a list of the feature names for each feature.
+If feature_names=None, then the feature_names are generated using the format feature_{feature_index}.
 If the data argument is a Pandas DataFrame or a Spark DataFrame, feature_names is a list of the names of the feature columns in the DataFrame.
-If None, then all columns except the label column are regarded as feature columns.
+If feature_names=None, then all columns except the label column and the predictions column are regarded as feature columns.

 • evaluators – The name of the evaluator to use for model evaluation, or a list of evaluator names.
 If unspecified, all evaluators capable of evaluating the specified model on the specified dataset are used.
 The default evaluator can be referred to by the name "default".
 To see all available evaluators, call mlflow.models.list_evaluators().